xiaalex/SparkEnhanced/README.md

 The reader should be a generic interface.
 When creating a RDD, an implementation of reader is provided so we can have uniform API for a range of file formats and data sources.

-The objective of the change is only to add API to handle demilited files.
-The source is for Saprk 1.3.1.
+The objective of the change is only to add API to handle demilited text files.
+The source code is for Saprk 1.3.1.

 The example file is tab demilited text file.
 It has two columns, id and name as below.
  |:----- | -------:|